HubBox Software Development Kit (SDK) Integration

 yarn add @hubbox/single-widget-manager @hubbox/web-components

-import { SingleWidgetManager } from '@hubbox/single-widget-manager';
+import SingleWidgetManager from '@hubbox/single-widget-manager';

-Step 2: Design & Implement Launch Experience UI
+Design and Implement the Launch Experience UI

-Pickup as a Shipping Method
+Pickup as a Shipping Method Pickup as Toggles

 This approach presents HubBox pickup options directly alongside your standard home delivery rates within the shipping method selection step of your checkout.

-User Flow:
+User flow:

 1. Customer enters their shipping address.

 2. Your ecommerce platform calculates available shipping methods based on the address, cart contents, and your backend configuration.
-This list includes both your standard home delivery rates AND the specific pickup point rate(s) you've configured (e.g., "Standard Pickup").
+This list includes both your standard home delivery rates and the specific pickup point rate(s) you've configured (e.g., "Standard Pickup").

 3. The checkout frontend displays this list of shipping methods, typically as radio buttons or selectable options.